 SELECTING AND PRIORITIZING PROSPECTS (LEAD SCORING)

 Concentrating your attention on prospects that are unlike to convert into customers is a massive waste of time and a nagging problem of most sales departments.
-Thankfully, machine learning solutions comes to the rescue!
+Thankfully, machine learning consulting comes to the rescue!

 Today, companies have a lot of data about their prospects and customers.
 Even a free Google Analytics tool can provide you with a mind-boggling amount of data about your customers, present and potential alike.
 The same way you used to select the best sales reps, can also be used with ease to select the most promising prospects.
 Nowadays, the AI-based CRM applications are providing the ability to define a series of attributes, characteristics, and their specific values that pinpoint the highest potential prospects.
 Sometimes, it’s called lead scoring.
 All you have to do is to compare them with your current prospects and choose the ones which are most likely to convert.
 A snap! 🙂